-Note that the direct version could still be optimized a little bit if we had a direct output_int which did not allocate its result as a string.
+Note that the direct version could still be optimised a little bit if we had a direct output_int which did not allocate its result as a string.
 Also note that in bytecode, the relative slowdowns are even more impressive.

 [ direct]: 0.51 sec, 32000128 bytes [ printf]: 0.94 sec, 1704075840 bytes [ format]: 2.58 sec, 728008488 bytes [ formatf]: 3.33 sec, 2664063504 bytes

 How often does the performance of printing textual data matters?
 Well actually, quite rarely, but sometimes it does, and the numbers above suggest that it might pay to rewrite the most intensively used pieces of the pretty-printing code.
-For instance, we've observed a total speedup of about 15% for compiling our entire code tree by optimizing the -annot printer of ocamlc (by avoiding some use of Format and format strings).
+For instance, we’ve observed a total speedup of about 15% for compiling our entire code tree by optimising the -annot printer of ocamlc (by avoiding some use of Format and format strings).
 I suspect that people doing textual logs could also be interested in those performance remarks.